 Strategies are not set in stone for eternity, so don’t hesitate to adapt yours to changes in your market or focus.
 And always keep it up-to-date as it will help you focus, especially during busy times.

 Write down your reason for existence: What do you do?
 Why do you do it?
 Also add your USP, your unique selling point: What makes you special?
 Why should customers choose you over your competition?

 At this point, it doesn’t need to be in the form of a snazzy tagline or slogan.
 Simply write out your mission statement in two or three sentences, the way you would explain it to a friend or client.

 For example: “Making marketing work for small businesses by helping them to stand out from their competition, focusing their time and energy on what really works and make sure it fits into their busy schedule.”

 2. Who do you want to do business with?

 What is your audience?
 Who do you want to target with your products and services?
 Make sure to define your ideal client (and not ‘anybody who wants to give me their money’) and their focus: What is important to them when it comes to your services and products?
-Also what triggers them to look for what you’re offering?
-See the world with your customers’ eyes!
+Also, what triggers them to look for what you’re offering?
+See the world through your customers’ eyes!

 3. How can you find them?